 The sutras of Patanjali are a blueprint not only for individual self-enlightenment but also for the betterment and evolution of global society.
-The sutras, specificallly the Yamas and Niyamas, are magnificent in their simplicity.
+The sutras, specifically the Yamas and Niyamas, are magnificent in their simplicity.

-Ahimsa simply means to do no harm in thought, work, or deed to others, to yourself, and to the Mother Earth.
-As we develop our yoga practice we begin to intuitively experience the one-ness or the union of all things.
+Ahimsa means not harming others in thought, work, or deed, to yourself and Mother Earth.
+As we develop our yoga practice, we intuitively experience the one-ness or the union of all things.

-Yoga practice shows us truth is to be found in honest self-reflection and in the study of the writings and acts of wise men and women.
-When we act from truth, how can we have misunderstandings?
+Yoga practice shows us that truth is to be found in honest self-reflection and in studying the writings and acts of wise men and women.
+When we act from reality, how can we have misunderstandings?
 How can we act from ignorance and fear?

-Asteya means to not steal.
-Do not take that which does not belong to you, whether it is a concrete item, an idea, an emotion, another’s energy.
-As we practice ahimsa and satya we natually become more aware of how to practice asteya daily.
+Asteya means not to steal.
+Please do not take what does not belong to you, whether it is a tangible item, an idea, an emotion, or another’s energy.
+As we practice ahimsa and satya, we naturally become more aware of how to practice asteya daily.

-The practice of asteya encompasses all excesses: overeating is seen as stealing, overconsumption of goods and services can be viewed as taking from someone else.
-And when we do not expend energy in coveting things that do not belong to us, we are practicing bramacharya of the senses.
+The practice of asteya encompasses all excesses: overeating is seen as stealing, and overconsumption of goods and services can be viewed as taking from someone else.
+And when we do not expend energy in coveting things that do not belong to us, we are practicing the brahmacharya of the senses.

 The Yamas are general rules of societal behavior.
 Our society can function as a cohesive and peaceful organic system when everyone does their best to practice the yamas.

-The Niyamas show us how to perfect our practice of the Yamas by offering ways to modify our individual behavior.
+The Niyamas show us how to perfect our practice of the Yamas by offering ways to modify our behavior.

 Swadyaya is often described as self-study, and it can be expanded to include the study of literature and scriptures of accepted and known wise men and women.
-These studies help to guide, nurture, and encourage us as we continue on our yoga journey.
+These studies help guide, nurture, and encourage us as we continue our yoga journey.

-Ishwara Pranidhana is often described as surrendering to a higher power, but for those who have problems with this concept, it may be better phrased as acknoweldgment that our understanding and perceptions are limited by our physical bodies and egos.
-It is only when we look beyond these limitations that we can experience the true union or one-ness within ourselves and with the divine universe.
+Ishwara Pranidhana is often described as surrendering to a higher power, but for those who have problems with this concept, it may be better phrased as an acknowledgment that our physical bodies and egos limit our understanding and perceptions.

-Here is a concrete example to illustrate the power of the practice of the yamas and niymas in modern society: Within a business negotiation, if both parties look to benefit mutually instead of one dominating over the other, they are practicing ahimsa.
+Here is a concrete example to illustrate the power of the yamas and niymas in modern society: Within a business negotiation, if both parties look to benefit mutually instead of one dominating the other, they are practicing ahimsa.